Open-Markets-Initiative/Directory/Protocols/Ouch.md

-## OUCH: Order Update for Communication and Handling
+## Ouch: Order Update for Communication and Handling

-Proprietary binary protocol developed by Nasdaq and licensed to several exchanges for order entry and management.
+Nasdaq Ouch order entry protocol a lightweight binary wire format for submitting, modifying, and cancelling orders with low latency execution reports on Nasdaq and licensed exchanges.

 ### Overview